cryptocopycats/awesome-cryptokitties-bubble/README.md

 there were too many people taking advantage and tricking new users.

 > Q: How does having names in the breeding screen trick new users?
-They're your own cats...
+They are your own cats...
 >
 >> I list my gen 15 cat for sale and name it "RARE gen 0 SANTA mom"
 >> and new people not yet understanding how things work buy it.
 That was happening ALOT.